 Common Guitar Scales

-In addition to the Major and Minor scales, there are several variations of these scales that are commonly used.
-These variations include the Harmonic Minor, Melodic Minor, Dorian, Phrygian, Lydian, Mixolydian, and Locrian scales.
-These scales are all constructed from the same basic interval patterns as the Major and Minor scales but have slight variations in their interval structures.
+From there, the common variations include the Harmonic Minor, Melodic Minor, and the modal scales — Dorian, Phrygian, Lydian, Mixolydian, and Locrian.
+These all come from the same basic interval framework as the Major and Minor scales but with slight tweaks that change the color and feel.

 Uncommon Guitar Scales

-- Hungarian Minor Scale: The Hungarian Minor scale is a Minor scale with a raised fourth and seventh scale degree.
-It has a distinctive Eastern European sound and is used in traditional Hungarian music as well as Jazz and Fusion.
+- Hungarian Minor Scale: A Minor scale with a raised fourth and seventh.
+It has a strong Eastern European character and shows up in Jazz and Fusion.

-- Double Harmonic Major Scale: The Double Harmonic Major scale has a Middle Eastern or Eastern European sound and is used in music from those regions.
-It consists of alternating whole and half steps and has a distinctive augmented second interval.
+- Double Harmonic Major Scale: Middle Eastern in flavor, with alternating whole and half steps and a distinctive augmented second interval.

-- Augmented Scale: The Augmented scale is a symmetrical scale that is made up entirely of augmented intervals.
-It has a very dissonant sound and is often used for creating tension in modern Jazz and Fusion.
+- Augmented Scale: Built entirely from augmented intervals.
+Very dissonant — used for tension in modern Jazz and Fusion.

-- Neapolitan Minor Scale: The Neapolitan Minor scale is a Minor scale with a lowered second scale degree.
-It has a dark, dramatic sound and is often used in Classical music.
+- Neapolitan Minor Scale: A Minor scale with a lowered second degree.
+Dark and dramatic — you’ll hear it in Classical music.

 Learning Guitar Scales